 But the good news is, starting a recruitment agency is a lot cheaper than it used to be.
 I remember when I started my first business back in 2004 and I had to have a minimum of £25k just to get started with building a website, selecting a recruitment CRM, buying accountancy software, designing my logo, stationery and renting city centre office address.
 These days it can be done for under £5k all in!

 However, lack of capital is still the key reason cited for why 1 in 3 business don’t survive past the two-year mark.
 Essentially, if you’re planning on starting a business, you need to make sure you have savings for at least six months-worth of rainy days or consider raising capital.

 And the other good news on that front is that investors currently have a strong interest in the recruitment sector!
 In a recent market report from BDO, the rise in available debt and equity funding available is continuing and the market is evolving to offer alternative funding such as unitranche debt - showing that confidence in the recruitment sector is not waning.

 If you’re reading this and you’ve taken the plunge recently or are thinking of making the jump into entrepreneurial stardom - hats off to you!
 One quote that’s got me through my years of businesses ownership is this:

 “If it was easy, everyone would do it!”

 So I’m not going to lie to you – there will be times where you’ll think, “Jeez, what I have done?”.

 And be prepared to make sacrifices, give holidays a miss and potentially take very little money home at the start.

-But if you pick your positioning on the market correctly, starting or expanding your recruitment business in 2018 is setting you up in good stead for success and an opportunity to establish yourself as a really strong competitor on the market.
+But if you pick your positioning on the market correctly, starting or expanding your recruitment business in 2020 will stand you in good stead for success and could be a great opportunity to establish yourself as a really strong competitor on the market.